-< Back to E-CommerceWhen launching an online business, you will want to make sure your website has your preferred domain name.
-Your website is the face of your online business, and your domain name reflects your brand.
-When people do an online search for your business, they should be able to find it quickly.
-However, many business owners wonder whether they will need an Australian Business Number (ABN) when launching an online business to register their domain.
-This article will explain whether you need an ABN to register a domain name in Australia.
+If you are looking to launch your business online, then your website must have your preferred domain name.
+Your website is the face of your online business, and the domain name reflects your brand.
+Having an effective domain name allows potential customers to find your business online quickly.
+However, you may be unsure whether you need an Australian Business Number (ABN) to register your domain when launching an online business.
+This article will explain when you need an ABN to register a domain name in Australia and how to protect your domain.

 Registering a Domain Name

-To purchase a ccTLD domain (a country code Top Level Domain), such as a “.com.au” domain name, you must register it through a domain registrar accredited by the Australian Domain Name Authority (auDA).
-The auDA is the regulatory body that sets out the use of the .au domain space.
+The first step when registering your business domain name is to purchase a country code top-level domain (ccTLD), such as a ‘.com.au’ domain name.
+The ccTLD will generally point to which country your business is operating in.
+You must then register it through a domain registrar accredited by the Australian Domain Name Authority (auDA).
+The auDA is the regulatory body that sets out the use of the ‘.au’ domain space.
+Under the auDA, you must register a ccTLD domain if your business structure is one of the following:

-To be a sole trader, business or company, you are required to register an ABN or Australian Company Number (ACN).
-While you need to have an ABN or ACN to get a ccTLD domain, there other avenues to registering a domain name, which are available to owners of a:
+If you are a sole trader, business, or company, you must register an ABN or Australian Company Number (ACN) if you are a company to receive a ccTLD domain.
+While you need to have an ABN or ACN to get a ccTLD domain, there are other avenues to registering a domain name.
+These are available to owners of a:

 - trade mark number;